You’ve made a quilt top… Now what?

 Press and measure your quilt top.
 Mark the top of your quilt top with a safety pin.
 Clip any loose threads.

-Make sure that your backing is at least 4 inches bigger than your quilt top on all four sides, that means 8 inches wider *and* longer.
-Backing fabric seams should run horizontally and be pressed open for best results.
+Make sure that your backing is at least 4 inches bigger than your quilt top on all four sides, that means 8 inches wider *and* longer than your quilt dimensions.
+Backing fabric seam(s) should ideally run horizontally and be pressed open for best results.
 I recommend using a 1/2-inch seam allowance for extra durability.
 Mark the top of your backing with a safety pin.
-If I encounter a problem with the width or length of your backing and adjustments are needed, additional charges may apply.
+If I encounter a problem with the width or length of your backing and adjustments are needed, additional charges may apply to remedy the issue and be able to complete the quilt.

 Batting should be 4 inches bigger than your quilt top on all four sides, 8 inches wider *and* longer.
+You may purchase batting form me if you do not want to provide your own.

 Browse and select your quilt design choice here.